The Constitution of the

 d) Duties of Statutory Officers

-i) Chairman
+i) Chair

-The Chairman shall:
+The Chair shall:

-Oversee the general running of the Association
+Oversee the general running of the Association.

 Chair Council and General Meetings,

-Be the official representative of the Association in matters involving the media
+Be the official representative of the Association in matters involving the media.

 Be responsible for all non-routine matters of Association business or policy.